CheezItMan/whiteboarding_questions/createPalindrome/README.md

 # Shortest Palindrome

-Write a program that will take a string and turn that string into a palindrome with the minimum number of insertions.
+Write a program that will take a string and turn that string into a palindrome with the minimum number of appends to the front or rear of the string.
 For Example
 input: “dog”
 output: “dogod”